zewelor/bradwii-X4/README.md

-Bradwii for JD385,V202 and clones
+Bradwii for JXD JD385, WLToys V202, Hubsan H107L and clones
 =======

 This is a port of bradwii to another ARM architecture, Nuvoton Mini51 which is represented